 Interviewing brings out the method actor in many hiring managers.
 Some become tough-as-nails task masters, in an attempt to scare off the weak candidates, and identify the strong.
 Others style themselves as investigators — firing off so many questions they quickly exhaust candidates.

 There’s no need to put on an extreme interviewing personality.
 This approach scares off potentially promising job candidates.
 Just be professional and be yourself.

-I know that’s a long list of interview “don’ts” to consider.
+This is a long list of interview don’ts to consider.
 But you really only need to remember one “do” to successfully navigate your next interview: Follow the golden rule.
 Treat others as you would like to be treated.
 Or to put it another way, hold yourself to the same standards you have for the person you’re interviewing.
 When you show job seekers you respect them, they are more likely to respect you and your company — and want to join your team.

 For more insights on interviewing don’ts and other tips, download our free e-book, Building a better team: how to attract, recruit and hire top talent.